Jack Grimmer: International career

 Grimmer was a key player for Scotland youth teams as a teenager, winning caps for the under-15, under-16, under-17, under-18, and under-19s.
 He was called up to the Scotland under-21 side for the first time in August 2013 for a qualifier for the 2013 UEFA U-21 Championship.
 He did not play a game before he withdrew from the squad due to injury.
-His first cap for the under-21s came in a 2–2 draw with Hungary at Tannadice Park on 5 March 2014.
+His cap for the under-21s came in a 2–2 draw with Hungary at Tannadice Park on 5 March 2014.

 Style of play

 Grimmer was described as "tenacious, aggressive, intelligent, accomplished on the ball and rarely makes a mistake" by the Staffordshire Sentinel in February 2014.
 Due to his strengths going forward he plays as an attacking full-back, though remains a "solid and dependable" defender and can also play as a wing-back.

 Personal life

 Grimmer is a Manchester United supporter.